Dhakkshin/sem2_C/structs/structs.md

 };
 ```

-- declaration does *not* take memory space
+- Declaration does *not* take memory space
-- name, roll_no etc are stuct members
+- Name, roll_no etc are stuct members
-- no structure member can be intialised.
+- No structure member can be intialised.
-- structure member can be accessed only through the structure variable using the dot (.) operator.
+- Structure member can be accessed only through the structure variable using the dot (.) operator.
-- usage:
+- Usage:
 ```c
 struct student s;
 ```
-- to create a global struct variable outside main, add the variable name after the `;` in the struct declaration.
+- To create a global struct variable outside main, add the variable name after the `;` in the struct declaration.

 - Example Code 1 (Get deatails for 1 student)
 ```c